-The Company and its subsidiary company, The London and Overseas Insurance Company Limited (in Scheme of Arrangement) (together "the Group") wrote non-life insurance and reinsurance business predominantly in the UK market.
+The Company wrote Marine and Aviation Insurance.
 It ceased underwriting activities on 30 September 1992, but continues to run-off its insurance operation.

-As a consequence of deterioration on claims reserves, the Group's parent company provided funding for claims payments from 15 December 1993 until 21 October 1994, when the Group was placed under the control of Joint Provisional Liquidators.
+As a consequence of deterioration on claims reserves, the Company's intermediate parent company provided funding for claims payments from 15 December 1993 until 21 October 1994, when the Company and its immediate parent company, OIC Run-Off Limited (formerly the Orion Insurance Company PLC) (collectively "the OIC Group") were placed under the control of Joint Provisional Liquidators.

-As described in Note 20(d), on 30 June 1995 the Group entered into an arrangement with Nationale-Nederlanden Overseas Finance and Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
-As at the balance sheet date, total claims paid under this arrangement amounted to US\$306,555,000.
+As described in Note 17(e), on 30 June 1995 the OIC Group entered into an arrangement with Nationale - Nederlanden Overseas Finance and Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
+As at the balance sheet date, total claims paid under this arrangement amounted to US\$14,178,000.

-As described in Note 23, the Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
+As described in Note 20, the OIC Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
 On 15 September 1997 an initial Payment Percentage of 15% of creditors' Established Liabilities was approved by the Creditors' Committee.
 Subsequent increases in the Payment Percentage have been approved by the Creditors' Committee.
 As at 31 December 2015 the Payment Percentage was paid at 58%.
 An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of scheme creditors held on 11 December 2014.
 The High Court of Justice of England and Wales sanctioned the Amending Scheme by an order dated 29 October 2015 ("the Order").
-The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
+The United States Bankruptcy Court granted an order under Chapter 15 of the United States of America on 11 January 2016.
 The Order was lodged with the Registrar of Companies in England and Wales and the Amending Scheme accordingly became effective on 14 January 2016.
-The Amending Scheme seeks to crystallise the majority of the Group's liabilities so as to enable a final payment percentage to be approved and paid.
+The Amending Scheme seeks to crystallise the majority of the OIC Group's liabilities so as to enable a final Payment Percentage to be approved and paid.

-As part of running off its insurance operations, the Group continues to carry on investment activities in relation to the assets under its control.
+As part of running off its insurance operations, the Company continues to carry on investment activities in relation to the assets under its control.